techekeh/techekeh.github.io/_posts/2022-06-09-my-first-post-this-year.md

 tags: [techekeh, website]
 ---

-## How to build a website in five simple steps

 1. Create a Github account
 2. Clone a repository from http://github.com/datamaunz
 3. Rename the clone repository techekeh.github.io